- Any Musical Instrument (Jazz)

 |London||Not available at this location|

 27 October 2023, midday UK time: deadline to upload Round One audition recordings into the Acceptd portal, details are on our Jazz auditions page.
 All Jazz candidates are initially assessed by video recording as Round One of the audition process, after which candidates may be invited to a recall, either live or online - please indicate your preference for the recall by your 'audition location' choice.
 For details about how to prepare your round one video audition, please see the Audition Requirements section on https://www.ram.ac.uk/study/departments/jazz

 No fee information has been provided for this course

 Entrance Scholarships are awarded on the basis of merit following entrance assessment during our advertised audition sessions.
 There is no separate scholarship application process, and entrance scholarship awards are confirmed in candidates' offer details.
+The UK Student Finance Company allows eligible students to apply for a Master's loan.
 You can find more details about financial support on https://www.ram.ac.uk/study/fees-scholarships-and-bursaries.